sladkoff/minecraft-prometheus-exporter/README.md

 # Minecraft Prometheus Exporter

-A **Bukkit plugin** which exports Minecraft server stats for Prometheus.
+A **Bukkit plugin** to exports Minecraft server metrics to Prometheus.

+Built for Paper, Spigot, Bukkit, Folia (experimental) and other forks.

 If you're running multiple Minecraft servers behind a BungeeCord proxy, you might also be interested in [Bungeecord Prometheus Exporter](https://github.com/weihao/bungeecord-prometheus-exporter) for additional metrics!

 ## Quick Start

-Drop the prometheus-exporter.jar into your Bukkit plugins directory and start your Minecraft server.
+Copy the prometheus-exporter.jar into your Bukkit plugins directory and start your Minecraft server.

 After startup, the Prometheus metrics endpoint should be available at ``localhost:9940/metrics`` (assuming localhost is the server hostname).

 The metrics port can be customized in the plugin's config.yml (a default config will be created after the first use).

+## Installation & Configuration

-## Plugin config
+### Plugin config

-Here's a default config with annotations.
+The default configuration file will be created after the first use of the plugin.

 ```yml
 # Note that the HTTP server binds to localhost by default.